 Even though most people view doctors and other professional-level positions as average healthcare workers, the truth is that the vast majority of people employed in the industry work in either nursing or Healthcare Support Occupations (41,310 in Kansas).
 With an annual median salary of $28,310, these entry-level workers take home a solid salary for jobs which don’t demand a four-year college education.

-The section below features 10 popular healthcare occupations in Kansas, as well as their education requirements, job outlook, and median wages.
-Click one of the job names shown below for more information about that profession.
+The section below features 10 popular healthcare occupations in Kansas, as well as their job outlook, and median wages.

 Almost all medical field employers prefer to employ entry-level candidates who recently graduated from some type of professional training program.
 This makes the completion of an accredited training program and some type of professional credential is a vital step for anyone considering a career in healthcare.